Loading Runway...

 Early Signal

 Preliminary or unverified.
 Includes preprints, vendor announcements without independent validation, and early-stage market trends.
-Explicitly marked as unconfirmed in your results.
+Explicitly marked as unconfirmed in your Brief.

 We draw on multiple categories of data to ground every assessment in evidence rather than opinion.